 Steel cut oats, or Irish oats, are similar to rolled oats, except to make steel cut oats, the whole oat groats are cut with steel blades into pieces.
 The texture of steel cut oats is much more chewy than rolled oats.

-The health benefits of the whole grain is intact when you are eating steel cut oats because they are minimally processed.
+The difference is that the steel cut oats are minimally processed.

 Ingredients You'll Need